ClosedNon-Profit

 What activities are funded?

-Delivering and overseeing temporary paid job placements, recruiting and selecting participants and host organisations, matching d/Deaf and disabled artists and arts workers with placements, and administering the pilot program.
+Delivering and overseeing temporary paid job placements for early to mid-career d/Deaf and disabled artists and arts workers, including recruiting participants and host organisations, matching placements, and administering the pilot program.

 How do I apply for the Arts and Screen Employment Pathways Pilot Program?